 Operation of the Proposed Project would result in the demand for electricity and natural gas for project operations, and gasoline and diesel fuel for transportation and backup generation functions.
-As described in Section 3.5, Energy Demand and Conservation, The Full Backfill Scenario future energy use would represent about 0.016 percent and the Partial Backfill Scenario future energy use would represent about 0.012 percent of total SCE sales, and both scenarios would be within the SCE projected electricity supplies.
-The Proposed Project would result in an annual net increase in demand for natural gas of approximately 22,767 MMBtu for the Full Backfill Scenario and 16,413 MMBtu for the Partial Backfill Scenario.
-Under both scenarios, the Proposed Project would account for approximately 0.002 percent of the 2024 forecasted annual consumption in the SoCalGas planning area and would fall within the SoCalGas projected consumption for the area and would be consistent with the SoCalGas anticipated regional demand from population or economic growth.
-As reported in Table 3.5-4a and Table 3.5-4b, the Proposed Project estimated annual net increase in petroleum-based fuel usage would be approximately 1,583,770 gallons of gasoline and 91,347 gallons of diesel for the Full Backfill Scenario and 1,011,301 gallons of gasoline and 66,983 gallons of diesel under the Partial Backfill Scenario.
-The Proposed Project would account for 0.043 percent of County-wide gasoline consumption and 0.015 percent of County-wide diesel consumption under the Full Backfill Scenario and account for 0.028 percent of County-wide gasoline consumption and 0.011 percent of County-wide diesel consumption under the Partial Backfill Scenario, based on the available County fuel sales data for the year 2017.
+As described in Section 3.5, Energy Demand and Conservation, the future electricity use of the Proposed Project would represent about 0.014 percent of total SCE sales and would be within SCE's projected electricity supplies.
+The Proposed Project would result in an annual net increase in demand for natural gas of approximately 18,631 MMBtu, accounting for approximately 0.002 percent of the 2024 forecasted annual consumption in SoCalGas' planning area.
+This new demand would fall within SoCalGas' projected consumption for the area and would be consistent with SoCalGas' anticipated regional demand from population or economic growth.
+As reported in Table 3.5-4, the Proposed Project estimated annual net increase in petroleum-based fuel usage would be approximately 1,01,301 gallons of gasoline and 66,983 gallons of diesel.
+The Proposed Project would account for 0.028 percent of County-wide gasoline consumption and 0.011 percent of County-wide diesel consumption, based on the available County fuel sales data for the year 2017.

-Operation of the Proposed Project would comply with all applicable building codes, including the 2019 Title 24 building energy efficiency standards, CAFE fuel economy standards, consistency with the SCAG 2016-40 RTP/SCS, achievement of LEED Gold status through design and operations of the Proposed Project, compliance with the County's Low Impact Development (LID) Development Standards Manual, compliance with the City's Low Impact Development Requirements for New Development and Redevelopment, the City's Green Street Policy, the City's Water Conservation and Water Supply Shortage Program, as well as mitigation measures included in this Draft EIR, would ensure that natural resources are used efficiently and conserved to the maximum extent possible.
+Operation of the Proposed Project would comply with all applicable building codes, including the 2019 Title 24 building energy efficiency standards, CAFE fuel economy standards, consistency with the SCAG 2016-40 RTP/SCS, achievement of LEED Gold status through design and operations of the Proposed Project, compliance with the County's Low Impact Development (LID) Development Standards Manual, compliance with the City's Low Impact Development Requirements for New Development and Redevelopment,2 the City's Green Street Policy, the City's Water Conservation and Water Supply Shortage Program, as well as mitigation measures included in this Draft EIR, would ensure that natural resources are used efficiently and conserved to the maximum extent possible.
 Further, it is expected that, over time, new technologies or systems will emerge, or will become more cost-effective or user-friendly, to further reduce the reliance upon nonrenewable natural resources.
 For example, future implementation of the Clean Fuel Standard and the Renewable Portfolio Standard are expected to decrease the use of nonrenewable fossil fuels.